Our Top 3 Recommended Dropbox Alternative Cloud Storage Providers:

 - Sync is a lightweight, simple app for cloud documents.

 - Doesn’t have all the features of Dropbox.

 5. Amazon Drive — Best for Amazon Prime Subscribers

-Ideally, you use Amazon Drive for less a syncing program/document sharing tool and more a backup solution.
-If all you’re looking for is a backup solution, then Amazon Drive will work for you.
+- If all you’re looking for is a backup solution, then Amazon Drive will work for you.

-- Already comes with your Amazon subscription.
+- Already comes with an Amazon subscription.

 - Is a simple, easy backup solution.

 - Doesn’t provide a lot of advanced features.